 The only important thing, when buying RAM for Video Editing, is getting enough.
-As we discussed above, the RAM has to be big enough to store the cached result.
+As we discussed above, the RAM has to be big enough to store the cached result and then some.

-If it is not large enough, the Software will Cache to your Disc, and that will slow things down a lot!
+If it’s not large enough, the Software will Cache to your Disk, and that will slow things down a lot!

 Check this in-depth article on how much RAM you should be getting.

-These 3 Steps – Reading, Calculating, Caching – will be done again and again, during Video Editing Sessions.
+These 3 Steps – Reading, Calculating, Caching – will be done over and over, during Video Editing Sessions.

-When you are finished with the Edit or want to show the current status to a client, you will continue to the next step:
+When you are finished with the Edit or want to show the current status to a client or boss, you will continue to the next step:

 Rendering out the Project to a Video File

-Rendering out your Timeline uses the same steps that we have already discussed above.
-You read your footage, apply the Effects and store the resulting frames into a Video File.
+Rendering out your Timeline uses the same steps that we already discussed above.
+Your Software reads the footage, applies the Effects, and stores the resulting frames into a Video File.

 If the Timeline has already been cached, all the Video Editing Software has to do, is read the cached Frames from RAM and save them to the Video File.

-You usually don’t just dump your calculated Frames onto your disc uncompressed but want to package and encode/compress the Frames into a File Format that:
+You usually don’t just dump your calculated Frames onto your disk uncompressed but want to package and encode/compress the Frames into a File-Format that:

 - Can be played back with your targeted System / Video Player